Shauna Rolston

 Shauna Rolston is a Canadian cellist.

-Rolston was a cello child prodigy and attended the Geneva Conservatory in Switzerland at age fourteen.
+Rolston was a cello child prodigy who attended the Geneva Conservatory in Switzerland at age fourteen.
 She studied with Pierre Fournier, and later at the Britten-Pears School in Aldeburgh (England) where she also studied with William Pleeth.
 At sixteen, she played at New York's Town Hall, with her mother at the piano.
 Following her formative studies at the Banff Centre and abroad, Rolston earned undergraduate (Art) and graduate (Music) degrees at Yale where she studied with Aldo Parisot.